 After surviving a serious car accident, Boyle made a life-changing decision to follow his coaching dreams at the college level.
 Turgeon, who was working on the Oregon staff, persuaded Jerry Green into hiring Boyle as a low-paid director of basketball operations.

 "The rest is history," Turgeon said during an interview with the Camera before the start of the season.
 "I knew what kind of person Tad was and what kind of coach he was going to be.
-And
+And he has proven that."

 Boyle helped Turgeon rebuild programs at Jacksonville State and Wichita State before getting his first head coaching opportunity at Northern Colorado.